Retiree Benefit Program FAQ

 How are RN/RPN members of the RBP affected?

 An eligible RN/RPN retiree will receive the stated benefit for each of the years that the eligible retiree was eligible for the RBP.
-To participate in this benefit, RN/RPN members who retire on or before Dec.
-31, 2025, must enroll and be accepted to the RBP by Sept.
-30, 2026.
-Members who enrol after Sept.
-30, 2026, regardless of eligibility between 2020-2025, will only participate in future RBP benefits.
+More details on eligibility are below.
+To participate in this benefit, RN/RPN members who retire on or before December 31, 2025, must apply to the RBP by September 30, 2026, and be accepted and enrolled.
+Members who apply after September 30, 2026, regardless of eligibility between 2020-2025, will only be eligible to participate in future RBP benefits.

 How are LPN members of the RBP affected?

-Eligible LPN members who retire on or before Dec.
-31, 2025, and enrol and are accepted to the RBP by Sept.
-30, 2026, will be entitled to participate in the benefit payment described above for each year of eligibility from 2024-2025.
-Those who enroll after Sept.
-30, 2026, regardless of whether eligible in the years 2024-2025, will only participate in future benefits.
+Eligible LPN members who retire on or before December 31, 2025, apply to the RBP by September 30, 2026, and are accepted and enrolled, will be entitled to participate in the benefit payment described above for each year of eligibility from 2024-2025.
+Those who apply after September 30, 2026, regardless of whether eligible in the years 2024-2025, will only be eligible to participate in future benefits.
 LPN members will be notified in spring 2026 with more information on the RBP enrolment process.
-Eligible LPNs are anticipated to start enrolment between March and April 2026 and scheduled to receive a payment in July or October.

-Members who retire on or after Jan.
+Members who retired on or after Jan.
 1, 2026, are encouraged to enroll in RBP to receive future benefits as determined by the RBP Committee.

 The RBP Committee will actively attempt to communicate, via eNews, bulletins, and website updates, with retired members who are not yet enrolled in the RBP to provide them with awareness of the payment.